apache/linkis-website/docs/deployment/linkis_scriptis_Install_deployment.md

         }
 ````
 ##### Note: the difference between root and alias:

 The result of root processing is: root path + location path

 The result of alias processing is to replace the location path with the alias path

-### 三：scriptis Use steps:
+## 4.scriptis Use steps:

-#### （一）Log in to the linkis management console normally
+### 4.1 Log in to the linkis management console normally
 ````bash
 http://yourIP:port/#/
 ````
 Because scripts requires login verification, you need to log in first.
-#### （二）Visit the scripts page after successful login
+### 4.2 Visit the scripts page after successful login
 ````bash
 http://yourIP:port/scriptistest/#/home
 ````
-Yourip: personal computer IP, port: port number (self-defined), scriptest is the static file prefix of the requested scripts project (customizable)
+Yourip: Server IP, port: Port number, scriptest is the static file prefix of the requested scripts project (customizable)
 #### design sketch

 ![design sketch](/Images-zh/deployment/skywalking/linkis-scriptis.png)